spalshback-banner-core-conservation

 coreconservation solutions natural pozzolan01

-Natural volcanic pozzolan under the microscope: reveals a highly porous, breathable pore structure
+Volcanic lava sand (volcanic pozzolan) under the microscope: reveals a highly porous, breathable pore structure

 Traditional pozzolanic Roman mortars differ significantly from today’s modern NHL (Natural hydraulic lime) mortars.

 The commercially available material today is the Rinzaffo MGN lime plaster.
-It comes in 25 kg bags with all necessary ingredients pre-mixed, requiring only water.
+It comes in 25 kg bags with all necessary ingredients pre-mixed, requiring only clean tap water.
 Once it hardens it becomes waterproof, extremely resistant to all salts (chlorides, nitrates, sulphates), yet thanks to its porous volcanic lava ingredients, it stays breathable allowing the wall fabric to breathe.

 • Liquid moisture barrier: as a result of its special pore structure, this plaster acts as a selective moisture barrier, stopping liquid water while allowing the passage of vapours.